 The unknown woman was buried in Wildwood Florida’s Oakwood Cemetery under a plain headstone simply marked “Jane Doe 1971.”

-As forensic science progressed, Little Miss Panasoffkee’s remains have been exhumed twice– in 1986 and 2012.
+As forensic science progressed, Little Miss Panasoffkee’s remains were twice exhumed, in 1986 and 2012.

-Following the first exhumation, forensic anthropologist Dr. William Maples found the unidentified woman had had orthopedic surgery performed on her right ankle.
-In what is known as a Watson-Jones technique, an orthopedic surgeon wound a tendon through holes drilled in her ankle bones.
+Following the first unearthing, forensic anthropologist Dr. William Maples found the unidentified woman had had orthopedic surgery performed on her right ankle.
+In what is known as a Watson-Jones technique, a surgeon had wound a tendon through holes drilled in her ankle bones.
 The operation was probably performed within the three years prior to her discovery (i.e. between 1967-70), to fix an instability which caused her to have sprained her ankle several times as a youth or teenager.

-Further findings gleaned from Dr. Maples’ examination determined Little Miss Panasoffkee to be from seventeen-to twenty-four-years-old, approximately five-feet-two-inches to five-feet-five inches tall and weighing one-hundred-ten to one-hundred-twenty pounds.
+Further findings gleaned from Dr. Maples’ examination determined the Jane Doe to be from seventeen-to twenty-four-years-old, approximately five-feet-two-inches to five-feet-five inches tall and weighing one-hundred-ten to one-hundred-twenty pounds.

-• Received extensive dental work including several numerous tooth fillings as well as a porcelain crown on one of her upper right teeth
+- Received extensive dental work including several tooth fillings as well as a porcelain crown on one of her upper right teeth

-In addition, it was found that one of her ribs had been fractured at the time of her death, suggesting her killer had knelt on her while strangling her with his belt.
+In addition, one of her ribs had been fractured at the time of her death, suggesting her killer had knelt on her while strangling her with his belt.

-Investigators initially believed Little Miss Panasoffkee to be either of Indian or Native American ancestry, but the second exhumation and examination of her remains in 2012 determined she was more likely of European descent.
-Another significant finding was the discovery of “Harris Lines”, high-density strands in her bones.
-These suggested an illness or malnutrition had hindered her growth in childhood.
+Investigators initially believed the woman to be either of Indian or Native American ancestry, but the second exhumation and examination of her remains in 2012 determined she was more likely of European descent.
+Another significant finding was the discovery of “Harris Lines,” high-density strands in her bones, suggesting an illness or malnutrition had hindered her childhood growth.

-The second exhumation produced new likenesses of Little Miss Panasoffkee.
+The second exhumation produced new likenesses of her.

-As the technology further progressed, forensic anthropologists applied isotope analysis in an effort to identify Little Miss Panasoffkee.
-The process measures the ratios of naturally occurring stable isotopes in environmental samples.
-It is most often used by geologists to find chemical elements in rocks and soil that can indicate geographic origins.
+As the technology further progressed, forensic anthropologists applied isotope analysis in an effort to identify the lady in the lake.
+The process of measuring the ratios of naturally occurring stable isotopes in environmental samples is most often used by geologists to find chemical elements in rocks and soil that can indicate geographic origins.
 In this instance, scientists applied the method to bone and hair in an attempt to match to a location.

-The lead additive was unique to various regions in Europe and the oxygen isotopes in Little Miss Panasoffkee’s teeth further pinpointed her growing up close to a sea in southern Europe.
+The oxygen isotopes in Little Miss Panasoffkee’s teeth further pinpointed her having likely grown up close to a sea in southern Europe.
 The fishing port and mining town of Laviron, Greece, forty miles (sixty-six kilometers) south of Athens, was zeroed in as the most likely venue.
-Lavrion, a town of approximately 10,000 people, is also known and Lavrio and Laurium.
+The town of approximately 10,000 people is also known and Lavrio and Laurium.

 Is Little Miss P From Greece?

-If the woman was from Greece, however, some find it puzzling that she would travel across the globe to attend an Epiphany event when such celebrations are common across Greece.
+If the woman was from Greece, however, it was puzzling that she would travel across the globe to attend an Epiphany event when such celebrations are common across her home country.

 The woman said she and Konstantina were among a group of girls who, in the mid-1960s, attended a prep school training to be domestic help in Kifisia, an affluent northern suburb of Athens.
 After students completed the course in home economics, they were sent abroad to either Australia or America as part of a two-year work contract.